-All press delegates who have registered by the Priority Deadline will receive their assignment by email the next day.
-Any delegate who registers after the deadline will receive their assignment within a couple days of registration.

-\There is a 4 person limit per school until after the Priority Deadline.
+All press delegates who have registered by the Priority Deadline will receive their assignment by email by 5pm CST the next day.
+Any delegate who registers after the deadline will receive their assignment within a couple days of registration. \There is a 4 person limit per school until after the Priority Deadline.